Nervous system of gastropods: Main nerve cords

 The main nerve cords of the central nervous system run through the length of the body from the pleural ganglia.
 In the ancestral gastropod, these would presumably have run down either side of the animal, but because of the torsion of the visceral mass found in many modern forms, they now cross over each other.
 However, a number of species have undergone de-torsion, restoring their original bilateral symmetry.

 A pair of parietal ganglia lie along the length of the main nerve cords, supplying nerves to the gill and associated olfactory organ.
 Because of the torsion of the nerve cords, one parietal ganglion is typically higher in the body than the other.
 Finally, the nerve cords terminate in a linked pair of visceral ganglia, which supply nerves to the remaining organs of the visceral mass.

 In air-breathing freshwater snails of the genus Lymnaea Lamarck, 1799 goal-directed decision-making during the hunt for food is performed by just two neuron types.
 Through measuring the action potentials between neurons, just two neurons were able to come to a complicated form of decision making.
 One neuron in the brain tells the snail if food is nearby, the second neuron signals whether the snail is hungry or not.
 Such decision making helps the snail save energy by reducing complex brain activity when there is no food nearby and adapts its behavior in the absence of food.
 Thus the snail can switch between a low-use mode and a high-use mode depending on the decision.

-Neurons of Helix, Helix aspersa, are used for study of epileptogenesis, because they are sensistive to epileptogenic drugs including pentylenetetrazol.
+Neurons of Helix, Helix aspersa, are used for study of epileptogenesis, because they are sensitive to epileptogenic drugs including pentylenetetrazol.